tirif001/Room-Monitoring-System/README.md

 # Room-Monitoring-System
-This project is an **audio visualizer** built with a PIC24 microcontroller.
+This project is an **audio and temperature visualizer** built with a PIC24 microcontroller.
 It samples microphone input, processes sound levels in real time, and drives a WS2812B LED strip with colorful patterns.
 An I²C LCD is included for live display of the measured sound and room temperature level.

 ---